Dung24-6/Dung24-6/README.md

 _**Don't be dismayed by good-byes.
 A farewell is necessary before you can meet again.
 And meeting again, after moments or lifetimes, is certain for those who are friends.**_

 Richard Bach

+_**Wisdom is the right use of knowledge.
+To know is not to be wise.
+Many men know a great deal and are all the greater fools for it.
+There is no fool so great a fool as a knowing fool.
+But to know how to use knowledge is to have wisdom.**_

+Charles Spurgeon